kiwicarolin/kiwicarolin.github.io/index.md

 ## AR/VR Experience

  I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people with a focus on building immersive user experiences.
- I am particularly interested in industrial applications with a focus on supporting human cognition and perception that help establish new fundamentals in how we interact in AR/VR.
+My focus is on industrial applications with an emphasis on supporting human cognition and perception that help establish new fundamentals in how we interact in AR/VR.

  ![Interaction Mode](/assets/videos/GesturesSecondSight.gif)